 But as you know, the real work only starts after the launch.

 I’ll write these summary posts at the end of every month.
-I’m calling it the Sprout Series.
+I’m calling it the Building From Scratch Series.

 Now let’s jump right into the juicy stuff!